-There are a range of issues that have brought the viability and sustainability of Canada?s now-booming oil sands industry into question.
+There are a range of issues that have brought the viability and sustainability of Canada’s now-booming oil sands industry into question.
 In a previous article, I investigated the issue of high development and production costs.
-An equally pressing issue that has brought the sustainability of oil sands production into question — potentially confirming Jeremy Grantham?s claim that oil sands assets will become “stranded” assets — is the environmental impact.
+An equally pressing issue that has brought the sustainability of oil sands production into question — potentially confirming Jeremy Grantham’s claim that oil sands assets will become “stranded” assets — is the environmental impact.
+Opposition to oil sands development continues to grow Already some politicians, business leaders, academics, and environmental activists assert that oil sands production is more environmentally damaging than other sources of…

 To keep reading, enter your email address or login below.